ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 ---
 ## LLMs are not human

-**Software engineering is about to undergo its most profound transformation since its inception.
+**Software engineering is going through its most profound transformation since its inception.
 Here's why.**

 Ever since ChatGPT took the world by surprise in November 2022, people have been debating if it is intelligent, sentient, alive, etc. While these are philosophical questions worth exploring, I believe we're overlooking a more practical question with a definitive answer: Are LLMs human?
-The answer is clearly "No, LLMs are not human" – and this has huge implications for our field.
+The answer is clearly "No, LLMs are not human" – and this has huge implications for the field of software engineering.

-The question I think software engineers are missing is:
+The question I think software engineers are failing to ask is:

 {{< quote >}} If LLMs are not human, and we are using LLMs to automate Software Engineering, which principles of Software Engineering are no longer valid? {{< /quote >}}